30 Jan #BookbedReadsPHLit Report for January

 What I liked: First, Alona herself!
 She’s young and innocent and a lot of fun, one I would definitely like to be best friends with.
 Second, I liked that this book incorporates the tale of Ibong Adarna, which inspired Alona to search for the golden tree.
 Last, there are a lot of Filipino words to learn from this story!

-What could have been done differently: (Highlight text to read.)
-I honestly can’t find a fault, but maybe a way to improve the book is to include illustrations—for example, in chapter titles—to make the design more attractive.
+However…: I honestly can’t find a fault, but maybe a way to improve the book is to include illustrations—for example, in chapter titles—to make the design more attractive.

 3. Beginner’s Guide: Love and Other Chemical Reactions (Talking Nerdy #1) by Six de los Reyes